SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Swarming/Swarming.md

 ## Limitations

-Some functionality is currently not yet supported for the Swarming feature.
+Some functionality is currently not yet supported with the Swarming feature.
 These are the most important limitations at the moment:

 - Swarming is not available in DataMiner Systems with a [storage per DMA setup](xref:Configuring_storage_per_DMA) (Cassandra or MySQL).